mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 * NFS/SNFS? (to be researched...)

-* Pohlig-Hellman only requires that the factorization of the order is known only to you.
+* Pohlig-Hellman requires that the factorization of the order is known to you in order to be used.
+There is an obvious trapdoor here that could be used.

 So to make a NOBUS backdoor, the obvious ways seems to be: